Investment Counsellor Referral Program

 Blackburn Davis Financial Inc. currently assists clients with the appropriate referral of over $380 million of investment assets.
 We are a part of a network of like-minded advisors across Western Canada that assists clients with more than $1 billion of investment assets.
 We coordinate and weave together all aspects of your investment, health and estate planning needs to provide a comprehensive and cohesive approach to your finances.
 This is done through consultation with your legal and accounting advisors.
 It is this planning process that drives our desired level of risk, rate of return and asset allocation between stocks, bonds, cash and other asset classes.

-Investment products are provided by Aligned Capital Partners Inc. (ACPI), a member of the Investment Regulatory Organization of Canada (www.iiroc.ca) and the Canadian Investor Protection Fund (www.cipf.ca).
-All non-securities related business conducted by Blackburn Davis Financial is not eligible for Canadian Investor Protection Fund coverage and is not under the supervision of ACPI.
+Securities products are provided through Aligned Capital Partners Inc. (ACPI).
+ACPI is a member of the Investment Industry Regulatory Organization of Canada (www.iiroc.ca) and the Canadian Investor Protection Fund (www.cipf.ca).
+Clients’ accounts are protected by the Canadian Investor Protection Fund within specified limits.
+A brochure describing the nature and limits of coverage is available upon request.